-The following information is a compilation of answers to the most frequently asked questions about clinical experience for the graduate nursing student.
-Additional information can be found on the Web site at http://www.usi.edu/health/nursing/degrees-and-programs/master-of-science-in-nursing or by contacting the Program Office at 812-465-1154.
+The following information is a compilation of answers to the most frequently asked questions about the clinical experience for the graduate nursing student.
+Additional information can be found on the website at http://www.usi.edu/health/nursing/degrees-and-programs/master-of-science-in-nursing/about-the-clinical-experience or by contacting the Program Chair at 812-492-7803.

-All preceptors must have an unencumbered license in the state they practice and have a signed and approved agreement with the University of Southern Indiana Nursing Programs to function in the teaching role with graduate nursing students.
-Preceptors should be certified in their specialty area.
+All preceptors must have and retain an unencumbered license in the U.S. state or territory they practice, be certified in their specialty area, and have a signed and approved agreement with the University of Southern Indiana College of Nursing and Health Professions to function in the teaching role with Graduate Nursing Students.

 Alternate or Additional Preceptors

 If other licensed practitioners have an opportunity to precept the student in the office or facility of the primary preceptor an additional Preceptor Agreement form must be completed and approved by USI prior to the experience.
 Students may participate as observers without a preceptor agreement.
 An observer may not assess a patient or implement a plan of care.

 Orientation to the routine of the agency and introduction to the staff will benefit both the student and the preceptor.
 Students are encouraged to request 8 (eight) hours of observation experience with the preceptor prior to seeing patients on a progressively independent basis.
 Students should not use clinical sites for workplace orientation.